lmburns/lf.nvim/README.md

 * `<C-o>` = `tab drop` (`<A-o>` is also suggested)
 * `<A-u>` = resize the floating window

+### Notes
+* Until a custom filetype can be set, a global variable `vim.g.inside_lf` is used to indicate that the file manager is running

 ### TODO
+- [ ] Set custom filetype (filetype inheritance?)
 - [ ] `:LfToggle` command
 - [ ] Save previous size when terminal is closed, so it is restored on open
 - [ ] Set Lualine to `Lf` title